spu-bigdataanalytics-201/assignment4/README.md

 - [ ] Create a folder named as `data` in this directory.
 Put the data files in this folder.
 - [ ] Load the entire dataset into a DataFrame.

+### EDA

+Not *required*, but can you do the following in Spark?

+- [ ] Create a new field of timestamp using the columns Year, Month, DayofMonth, DayOfWeek, DepTime, and CRSDepTime.
+Note that CRSDepTime is in HHMM format.
+- [ ] How many rows does you dataset have?
+- [ ] How many flights that are not cancelled were taken?
+- [ ] What is the average departure delay from each airport?
+- [ ] What day the delays are the worst?

 ### MapReduce

 Use map-reduce algorithm to find out the results of the following questions.